berlinpool/cnft-utxo/README.md

 After creating the files for the respective network,

-run `./docker-run.sh <network>` to use the default setup or alternatively, provide a different volume path of your choice.
+Before running docker-run script, adjust the name of the node. run `./docker-run.sh <network>` to use the default setup or alternatively, provide a different volume path of your choice.

 This runs the mint script which will eventually output links